openwisp/openwisp-utils/README.rst

     ]

 .. note::
-    You will have to manually deploy these static files.
+    You will have to deploy these static files on your own.

-     One way to do this is by adding the directory containing these static files to the ``STATICFILES_DIR`` setting in ``settings.py``.
+    In order to make django able to find and load these files you may want to use the ``STATICFILES_DIR`` setting in ``settings.py``.

-     You can learn more at `Django Documentation <https://docs.djangoproject.com/en/3.0/ref/settings/#std:setting-STATICFILES_DIRS>`_.
+    You can learn more in the `Django documentation <https://docs.djangoproject.com/en/3.0/ref/settings/#std:setting-STATICFILES_DIRS>`_.

 Settings